Gamera: Distributions and releases

 One of factors restricted revenues from Daiei Film productions was its weak distribution systems including limited theater chains; releases of Daiei Film productions relied on movie theatres by Toho, Shochiku, (Note: Masaichi Nagata was once a Shochiku employee, and Eiji Tsuburaya and Minoru Inuzuka temporarily joined Shochiku because of Nagata.) and Toei Company.
 Daiei Film later launched the Daiei Industrial Enterprise Co., Ltd. (大映興業株式会社, Daiei Kōgyō Kabushiki Gaisha) to gain directly managing movie theaters, however the attempt failed as feasible properties were already acquired by other companies, further accelerating financial difficulties of Daiei Film.
 The deterioration of the company including its distribution system was partially caused by rather prodigal operations by Masaichi Nagata; his extensive achievements granted him the title "Father of the cinema", however his career ironically formed a dictatorial company culture which even restricted executives, and Noriaki Yuasa described Hidemasa Nagata being "too artistic" to run a company.
 On the other hand, it was also Masaichi who pushed ahead to produce Gamera, the Giant Monster and decided to make Gamera a heroic and friendly figure, and Masaichi's authority rather compulsively overturned overall negative pre-release reviews of the 1965 film within Daiei Film as he complimented it, and the first Gamera film indeed succussed where even Yuasa anticipated it to fail since the beginning and couldn't understand why it didn't flop.
 Additionally, Masaichi's attempt to save the declining Japanese film industry itself resulted in the prosperity of "kaiju" and "tokusatsu" genres aimed for global markets, while their rising competitors (television industry) was also ironically boosted by the Kaiju Booms (jp)(jp) which were influenced by Masaichi himself's efforts to rescue the industry, influences from Gamera and Godzilla franchises including involvements of Eiji Tsuburaya and other participants from both franchises, along with a recession of the Japanese economy back then.

 Ever since the last Daiei Film installment Gamera vs. Zigra was distributed by Dainichi Eihai for financial reasons, Daiei productions by Tokuma Shoten and Kadokawa Corporation have always relied on other companies to distribute, further restricting their productions and revenues.
 The Heisei trilogy was distributed by Toho as Daiei Film lost its theater chains after its bankruptcy.
-However, the trilogy was distributed by Toho Western Films unlike Godzilla films, and the number of movie theatres for the trilogy was much smaller than Godzilla films, further reducing potential box office results.
-(Note: As aforementioned, the Heisei Gamera trilogy was presumably aimed to avoid a direct competition against the Heisei Godzilla continuity, which was originally supposed to end with Godzilla vs. Mechagodzilla II.)
+However, the trilogy was distributed by Toho Western Films unlike Godzilla films, and the number of movie theatres for the trilogy was much smaller than Godzilla films (presumably to avoid the competitions with the eisei Godzilla continuity which was supposed to end with Godzilla vs. Mechagodzilla II), further reducing potential box office results.
 However, Shōgo Tomiyama noted that he did not perceive the Gamera franchise as a rival, but was instead happy to see its revival along with the Godzilla franchise which was the sole support the kaiju genre received for years.
 Filming of Gamera: Guardian of the Universe was also affected by the 1994 film Godzilla vs. SpaceGodzilla as both films were filmed in Fukuoka.